 Dr. Rob Slauch joined Pi Dental Center as a prosthodontist on July 22, 2019.
 Read this interview with Prosthodontist Dr. Rob Slauch to learn about him and to better understand his goals and philosophy.
 In this blog, we conduct an interview with our newest Prosthodontist.

 Tell us about yourself.

 I grew up in Collegeville Pennsylvania, not far from Pi Dental Center.
-I went to College at Penn State University, and then to the University of Maryland – School of Dentistry in Baltimore.
-I then finished my residency training at University of Connecticut Health Center.
-I am working full time here at Pi Dental Center and am looking forward to meeting the patients.
+I attended College at Penn State University, and then to the University of Maryland – School of Dentistry in Baltimore.
+Next, I finished my residency training at University of Connecticut Health Center.
+I’m working full time here at Pi Dental Center and am looking forward to meeting the patients.

 What made you decide to study dentistry?

 I chose dentistry because I was interested in helping people.
 Dentistry is the perfect blend of art and science.
 It gives me the opportunity to use different biomaterials, concepts and protocols that produce a product that patients will be very happy with.